‘What are NHS pay bands?’

 While this has been incredibly valuable in ensuring every NHS staff member receives a fair and proper salary, it does leave many international doctors confused.
 Unless you understand the NHS banding and pay scales, as well as how they’re applied to doctors, it can be difficult to work out the salary you can expect as a doctor in the NHS.

 We’ve put together the following guide on NHS banding, pay scales, and doctors’ salaries.
-If you’re an international doctor who has been considering joining the world’s leading public health service the information here should serve as a rough guide not only to the salary level to expect upon joining but also how this increases as you move up the ladder.
+If you’re an international doctor considering joining the world’s leading public health service the information here should serve as a rough guide not only to the salary level to expect upon joining but also how this increases as you move up the ladder.

 NHS bands explained